Terradue/doc-tep-geohazards-arch/source/enterprise/purpose.rst

   * Community of researchers active in the Geohazard Supersites and Natural Laboratories (GSNL)
   * the European Plate Observing System (EPOS)

-The CEOS Working Group on Disasters is committed to support and enhance the access to in-situ and satellite observations, at the global scale.
+The CEOS Working Group on Disasters is committed to support and enhance the access to in-situ and satellite observations, at the global scale, for the geohazards community.
-This is the main goal of the Geohazards Thematic Exploitation Platform community, that we refine hereafter into a set of objectives.
+This is defining the main purpose of the Geohazards Thematic Exploitation Platform, that we refine hereafter into a set of community objectives.
 The system is then designed in terms of processes that meet these objectives.
 Such processes (see the next section "Scope of the system) allow the system actors to interact and behave in order to fulfill the stated goal and objectives.
 According to the RM-ODP approach, the complete behaviour for a role in the community is modelled by the actions for that role in a number of processes.